TritonDataCenter/manta/docs/operator-guide/deployment.md

 The most important production configurations are described below, but for reference, here are the principles to keep in mind:

-* **Storage** zones should only be co-located with **marlin** zones, and only on storage nodes.
-Neither makes sense without the other, and we do not recommend combining them with other zones.
+* **Storage** zones should only be located in dedicated storage nodes.
+We do not recommend co-locating them with other services.
 All other zones should be deployed onto non-storage compute nodes.
 * **Nameservice**: There must be an odd number of "nameservice" zones in order to achieve consensus, and there should be at least three of them to avoid a single point of failure.
 There must be at least one in each DC to survive